 In discharging its responsibilities to be accountable to the Society’s Members for the operation of the Society, the Board regards good corporate governance as extremely important.
 The revised UK Corporate Governance Code (the Code), issued by the Financial Reporting Council in July 2018, is addressed to companies with a premium listing, although the Society’s Board considers it to be best practice to have regard to the Code when establishing and reviewing corporate governance arrangements.

-The Code applies to accounting periods beginning on or after 1st January 2019, and therefore the Society had regard to this when it prepared its 2021 Annual Report & Accounts.
+The Code applies to accounting periods beginning on or after 1st January 2019, and therefore the Society has regard to it when preparing its Annual Report & Accounts.

 The following documents can be viewed below:

 - To provide leadership to the Board of Directors;

 - To promote the principles of good corporate governance;